A Promoter Bursary to Support Live Emerging Talent

 • The bandleader and at least 51% of the band members must be based in the North*

 All programmers are eligible to apply: voluntary or professional, small clubs, festivals or venues, and any type of constituted body: sole traders, co-operatives, partnerships, unincorporated associations, charities or limited companies.
+This fund is not intended for artists to programme their own projects.
+We understand that many artists are also promoters; such applicants are welcome to apply for programmes that feature other artists.

 In addition, to be eligible for this scheme you must: